Using MHA to make MySQL running on Amazon EC2 redundant

 summary

-Even if RDS/Aurora is not available, it is possible to configure MySQL with minimum redundancy.
+Even if RDS/Aurora is not available, you can configure MySQL with minimum redundancy.

 Conclusion